raghad023/arabic-ai-text-detection/README.md

 - No exact duplicate rows were identified.
 - Three duplicate text occurrences were found in `jais_generated_abstract` within the `from_title_and_content` subset.
-- Four JAIS outputs in the same subset contained no alphanumeric characters, indicating malformed generated text.
+- Four JAIS outputs, in the subset had no alphanumeric characters.
+This shows that the generated text is malformed

 ## Project Structure